Jean-Yves de Blasiis

-Jean Yves de Blasiis (born 25 September 1973 in Bordeaux) is a French former professional footballer.
+Jean Yves de Blasiis (born 25 September 1973) is a French former professional footballer.

-De Blasiis, a midfielder, began his career with his hometown club FC Girondins de Bordeaux where he won the 1995 UEFA Intertoto Cup.
-He then moved to Stade Malherbe Caen and then Red Star Paris.
+De Blasiis, a midfielder, began his career with his hometown club Bordeaux where he won the 1995 UEFA Intertoto Cup.
+He then moved to Caen and then Red Star.
 In the summer of 1999, Norwich City manager Bruce Rioch signed him on a Bosman free transfer.
 After a promising start, his spell at Norwich was wrecked by a cruciate ligament injury and the club released him the summer of 2001.
-He returned to France where he played for his former club Bordeaux and FC Istres.
+He returned to France, where he played for his former club Bordeaux and Istres.

-He is now part of the coaching staff at Bordeaux.